Can garlic really cure COVID? Here's what you need to know

 - An Australian company claims strains of garlic have "antiviral activity" against COVID-19.

-- Research conducted at the Doherty Institutes is claimed to prove this to be true but it hasn't been published.
+- Research conducted at the Doherty Institutes has claimed to prove this to be true but it hasn't been published.

 - Experts say this could be a case of dubious scientific information.